a2roger/backup/w4_data/readme.md

 This sketch uses a csv table of Canadian postal codes and latitude-longitude coordinates as the source of locations.
 It picks a random postal code, and passes the corresponding coordinates to the Streetview API.
 This is an example of how an artwork might combine multiple data sources in one piece.

-To see if a location exists before grabbing an image, the sketch includes an `isStreetViewImage()` function, which uses the `metadata` Streetview endpoint.
-This endpoint returns a JSON object.
-Like XML, JSON is a format commonly used to store hierarchical data.
-Processing has a built-in `JSONObject` type to process JSON data.
-In the case of Streetview, if the `metadata` response for a given location has a `status` of `"OK"`, then the location should have a corresponding image.
+Note in some cases, there is no streeview image, so you'll see a defaut grey image not found image.

+> There is some unfinished code for a `isStreetViewImage()` function to check if there's a streetview image at the specified lat and long location.
+It uses the `metadata` Streetview "endpoint" which returns a JSON object describing the image.
+For instance, there's a `status` that will be `"OK"` if  the location has a corresponding image.

 ## Try and Experiment